NicoleBIA/Superstore-BI-Analytics/Technical_Background_and_Data_Design.md

 - **Security & Privacy:** No sensitive personal information is present in this dataset
 - **Backup & Preservation:** `.twbx` file format maintained to prevent data loss during redesign or file migration

+## 🟨 Data Integrity as Risk Management

+In business intelligence, **data integrity is not just a technical detail — it is a core pillar of analytical reliability**.
+The accuracy of insights, the strength of recommendations, and the credibility of visual storytelling all rest on the assumption that the underlying data is trustworthy.

+Even a small margin of error in a dataset can create substantial risk:

+- 🟣 Misleading insights → Poor decision-making
+- 🟠 Over/under-forecasting → Inventory or pricing issues
+- 🟡 Inaccurate targeting → Missed customer segments or wasted budget
+- 🔵 Reporting discrepancies → Damaged credibility or compliance risk

+Although the Superstore dataset is widely used and accepted in the analytics community, this project applied **the same integrity mindset used in real-world BI engagements**:
+- ✅ Validated joins and relationships across all data tables
+- ✅ Applied LOD expressions to filter, segment, and flag inconsistencies
+- ✅ Designed calculated fields (e.g., `True Discount`, `Revenue Lost %`, `Return Flag`) to simulate diagnostic-level financial logic
+- ✅ Ensured no data anomalies skewed discounting, profit, or return rate interpretations

+> 🟪 Without integrity, even the most powerful insights can mislead.
+> Business intelligence doesn’t just mean analyzing data — it means **ensuring that the data is worth analyzing.**

 ---

 ## 🟦 Glossary of Key Terms